ashack293/vae_remote/README.md

 Install VaeQL, VaeDB, and VaeRubyd FIRST, before installing Vae Remote.

+The Git repositories for these projects is linked to this project using a Git Submodule.
+To install as a submodule, do the following:

+    git submodule sync
+    git submodule update --init
+    git submodule foreach git pull origin mater

+Then look in tests/dependencies/vaeql and tests/dependencies/vae_thrift.

 There are README.md files in the respective vaeql and vae_thrift repositories that should explain what's needed there.

+Follow those README.md's to get those projects installed before moving on.

 ### Installing Prerequisites on Mac OS X